 Without a deep dive into an organization’s supply chain, companies often fall into one of five operational “traps” that can be difficult to overcome:

-By improving internal processes, a company is better positioned to offer value to its customers through its products or services.
+By improving internal processes, a company is better positioned to uncover hidden operational costs and offer value to its customers through its products or services.

-Optimizing internal functions has a number of business benefits:
+Optimizing internal functions through a lean management system has a number of business benefits:

 In today’s world, building a high-functioning company is more important than ever.
-Taking a lean approach to operations management creates business agility—a necessary attribute to prepare for and survive a crisis like the COVID-19 pandemic..
+Taking a lean approach to operations management creates business agility—a necessary attribute to prepare for and survive a crisis.

-But a crisis can also be the perfect catalyst to adopt lean operations management principles.
-A turbulent event can reveal weak spots in your workflows and could reveal the perfect opportunity to chart a new course.
+But a crisis can also be the perfect catalyst to adopt lean management principles.
+A turbulent event can reveal weak spots in your workflows and create the perfect opportunity to chart a new course.

-With a lean approach operations management can withstand sudden changes and limit disruptions so a business can continue to produce value for its stakeholders.
+With a lean management strategy, companies can withstand sudden changes and limit disruptions so they can continue to produce value for their stakeholders.

 The lean operations definition is consistent across industries, but the way a business incorporates a lean operations strategy is specific to the needs of a company.
 Almost any company can benefit from a shorter lead time.